liferay/liferay-frontend-projects/settings.json-file-reference.md

 #### `{category identifier}`

+> 👀 You need to have [LPS-91044](https://issues.liferay.com/browse/LPS-91044) applied to your portal and #270 in the `liferay-npm-bundler` for this feature to work.

 Describes the identifier of the configuration category where the settings must be placed.
 It's equivalent to the `category` field of the `@ExtendedObjectClassDefinition` annotation explained [here](https://dev.liferay.com/es/develop/tutorials/-/knowledge_base/7-1/categorizing-the-configuration).

 The `category` field of `settings.json` is optional and, when not set, the project's name as specified in `package.json` is used.